mikaelsvensson/helloworld-spychallenge/06-image-hidden-bytes/README.md

 **Svenska:**
 Vi har samlat in tillräckligt med information för att vara säkra på att det dolda meddelandet är kodat i varje bild genom att först göra om meddelandet, textsträngen, till en serie av bytes (en ‘byte array’) och sedan ersätta ‘det blå värdet’, med början i övre vänstra hörnet, med dessa bytes.
 För att avsluta meddelandet så verkar attackerarna avsluta ‘byte-arrayen’ med värdet 0.

+## Code Samples

+Not enough time to come up with full solution on your own?
+Get inspiration from the available solutions:

+* The Python script, image_bytes.py, contains one method for embedding a message into an image and for extracting a message from an image.
+This solution supports embedding the information into any of the three colour channels and can also write "horizontally or vertically".
+* The Java application, spychallenge.HiddenBytes, only does message extraction.
+It supports embedded messages in all three channels but does not support "vertical" messages (only "horizontal").